dianasulyma/Time-Series-Weather-Prediction-with-Prophet-from-Meta/README.md

 **Prophet** is an open-source forecasting library developed by **Meta**.
 It is based on a *Generalized Additive Model (GAM)* and is particularly effective for capturing complex **seasonality** patterns—daily, weekly, monthly, and yearly trends (Kwarteng & Andreevich, 2024).

-Prophet requires minimal preprocessing and generates forecasts with **prediction intervals**, providing estimates of uncertainty around future values.
+Prophet requires minimal preprocessing and generates forecasts with **prediction intervals**, providing estimates of uncertainty around future values (Kwarteng & Andreevich, 2024).